MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ### -QuarantinePurgeItemsAfterDelay

-Specifies the value 0 for the number of days to keep items in the Quarantine folder.
+Specifies the value 0 as the number of days to keep items in the Quarantine folder before they're automatically removed.
 You don't need to specify a value with this switch.

-The value 0 means items stay in the Quarantine folder indefinitely.
+The value 0 means items stay in the Quarantine folder indefinitely (items aren't automatically removed).

 **Tip**: This switch works only if the current value of the QuarantinePurgeItemsAfterDelay property isn't 0.
 If the value is already 0, this switch does nothing.